Is Buckinghamshire Healthcare coping with winter pressures?

 NHS England publishes weekly reports which reveal whether hospital trusts are struggling to manage during the colder months, based on key indicators.

-General and acute wards at Buckinghamshire Healthcare were 96.3% full on average, well above the safe limit of 85% recommended by health experts.
+General and acute wards at Buckinghamshire Healthcare were 97% full on average, far exceeding the safe limit of 85% recommended by health experts.

-The occupancy rate has risen slightly since the previous week, when the trust was 94.7% full.
+The occupancy rate has remained unchanged since the previous week.

 British Medical Association guidelines state "to ensure safe patient care, occupancy should ideally not exceed 85%".
 According to NHS Improvement, occupancy rates of 92% and above lead to significantly worse A&E performance.